Dear Students,

 Even as we’ve been confronted with affordability crisis, we’ve never stopped thinking about ways we are working towards making our campus community continues to be inclusive, we’ve worked to make that a reality by:

-• Expansion of the Affirmed names so students can use the preferred first and last names of University interfaces.
+- Expansion of the Affirmed names so students can update first and last names of University interfaces.

 This year, we also welcomed the re-opening of the Myer Horowitz Theatre.
 Witnessing the completion of the Horowitz Theatre renovation, a project that has been years in the making, stands as a testament to our collective determination and vision for enhancing student life and culture on campus and beyond.
 While there are still some finishing touches, I am thankful to have witnessed the coming to life of the vision of my predecessors.
 The renovations saw new achievements, from reducing energy use in the building to more accessible all-gender washrooms, expanded lounge space, and updated and accessible seating within the theatre.
 The Tegan and Sara concert elevated the space with a packed room of fans, students, alumni, and staff.